BlkPingu/htw-latex-template/README.md

-#HTW Berlin Thesis LaTeX Template
+# Unofficial LaTeX Template for Thesis at HTW Berlin
-This is an <b>unofficial</b> HTW Berlin LaTeX template for a master/bachelor thesis.
+This is an <b>unofficial</b> LaTeX template for a master/bachelor thesis written at HTW Berlin.
 The style is similar to the official .doc template.

 ## Usage:
 * clone git repository